top of page

 Alexandria

-was the second largest city of the Roman Empire, with Rome being the first.
+Was the second largest city of the Roman Empire, with Rome being the first.
 It was founded in 332 B.C. by Alexander the Great (a type of the Antichrist in Daniel 8).
 Located at the Nile Delta, Alexandria was the home of the Pharos Lighthouse, one of the Seven Wonders of the Ancient world.
 Also, during the second and third centuries B.C., it was the home of a massive library containing between 500,000 and 700,000 volumes.
 It was also the home of a catechetical school once headmastered by the great apostate Adamantius Origen (185-254 A.D.).

 In light of the above,